cleanOps/cleanOps.github.io/_portfolio/ActiveDirectory.md

 Using this proactive methodology, organizations can enhance their `Active Directory` security posture and protect against incidents that exploit common weaknesses in an Active Directory environment.

-Active Directory Security Assessment benefits
+Active Directory Security Assessment benefits:

 {% include aligner.html images="pexels/fy2.JPG" column=1 %}

 **CentralOps** experts conduct a series of onsite workshops in collaboration with key stakeholders from the client organization to: